 In other words, more than a quarter of your job probably amounts to dealing with email, in one way or another.

-Reasons to Use Email Management Software Tools
+- Email Management Software Tools for Analytics

 In the sections that follow, I distinguish these tools in two separate categories: those that attempt to improve how you email in the context of regular conversations or work, and those that attempt to improve your email marketing.

 However, the ground-level intentions of these apps generally try to do one or more of the following:

-Email Management Software Tools for Analytics and Organization
+Email Management Software Tools for Analytics

 Let’s start by looking at email management software tools designed to help you analyze how you use email on a regular basis and those that help you stay organized: